Jean-Baptiste Henri Lacordaire: Lamennais, Montalembert, L'Avenir and liberal Catholicism

 He, Lamennais, Olympe-Philippe Gerbet, and the young Viscount Charles de Montalembert, who became one of his closest friends, allied themselves with the July Revolution.
 They demanded the integral application of the Charter of 1830 and voiced support of foreign liberal revolutions in Poland, Belgium and Italy.
-Together they launched the newspaper L'Ami de l'Ordre (precursor of today's L'Avenir) on 16 October 1830, whose motto was "Dieu et la Liberté!" ("God and Freedom!").
+Together they launched the newspaper L'Ami de l'Ordre (precursor of L'Avenir) on 16 October 1830, whose motto was "Dieu et la Liberté!" ("God and Freedom!").
 In that largely anti-clerical and revolutionary context, the journal sought to synthesize ultramontanism and liberalism to reconcile democratic aspirations and Roman Catholicism.

 On 7 December 1830, the editors of "L’Avenir" articulated their demands as follows:

 We firstly ask for the freedom of conscience or the freedom of full universal religion, without distinction as without privilege; and by consequence, in what touches us Catholics, for the total separation of church and state... this necessary separation, without which there would exist for Catholics no religious freedom, implies, for a part, the suppression of the ecclesiastical budget, and we have fully recognized this; for another part, the absolute independence of the clergy in the spiritual order...
 Just as there can be nothing religious today in politics there must be nothing political in religion.

 Their other demands included freedom of the press, freedom of association, and the extension of electoral suffrage.